Shreerajan/Online-E-Commerce/README.md

 # 👥 User Types
 User Type	Role
 Admin	Platform management and oversight
-Seller	Product management and order handling
+Seller Product management and handling
 Buyer	Product browsing and purchasing

 All users work together to create a smooth and efficient digital shopping system.

-Presentation - Online E-Commerc…

 # 🧠 Team – The Hivers